 Local and Remote Repositories

-In addition to the settings above, Local and Remote repositories share the following settings in the type-specific section for relevant package types.
+In addition to the settings above, Local and Remote repositories share the following settings.

 Max Unique Snapshots